Why People Steal Meeting Rooms and How to Prevent it From Happening

 If all of your meeting rooms are fully booked most of the time, you might want to consider the need for expanding your office.
 If you have access to reporting on resource usage, such as that offered by Resource Central, it might reveal that the meeting rooms you do have are not being used optimally.
 This could mean that you simply need to reorganize existing space rather than add more meeting rooms as a band-aid solution.

 Whether you need access to meeting room booking information, reporting, or digital signage software for meeting rooms that integrates with Microsoft Outlook®, Exchange, and Microsoft 365, Add-On Products can help.
 We offer Resource Central, an easy-to-use meeting room booking tool for Outlook®, as well as Digital Sign Client, conference room sign solution.
-Contact us today to schedule a free trial or free online demo!
+Contact us today to schedule a free trial or Request free online demo!